 how long will a 20lb propane tank last on a smoker

-there is no black and white answer to this because there are various factors that affect the usage of propane in a smoker ranging from temperature to all the way towards weather conditions.
+there is no black-and-white answer to this because there are various factors that affect the usage of propane in a smoker ranging from temperature to weather conditions.

-for example if you propane smoker is running at 170 degrees at a sunny day , then the propane tank will last longer than if the same smoker was running at 200 degrees in the same weather conditions.
+for example, if your propane smoker is running at 170 degrees on a sunny day, then the propane tank will last longer than if the same smoker was running at 200 degrees in the same weather conditions.

 Do I Need To Turn Off The Propane Tank After Grilling?

-yes, you have to turn off the gas valve of the grill after you completed grilling your food . its equally important for grilling effectively and also for safety of the grilling space.
+yes, you have to turn off the gas valve of the grill after you complete grilling your food. it’s equally important for grilling effectively and also for the safety of the grilling space.

-many pitmasters tend to relate the gas valve the usage of the gas , while in reality leaving the gas valve open while the grill is not in use can lead to decrease in gas pressure known as bypass.
+many pitmasters tend to relate the gas valve to the usage of the gas, while in reality leaving the gas valve open while the grill is not in use can lead to a decrease in gas pressure known as bypass.

-when your gas grill is in bypass condition, not enough propane will travel from tank to the burner and thus the grill will not heat up to the required temperature.
+when your gas grill is in bypass condition, not enough propane will travel from the tank to the burner, and thus the grill will not heat up to the required temperature.

-A propane tank can last for a good period of time if used with care.
+A propane tank can last for a good period if used with care.

 You should also read the user manual of your smoker to get more information about the propane tank of your smoker.